-You fall in with these ideas so easily.
+You get taken in by these ideas so easily.

 It's good to step back and think about other people having these defilements, as when the Buddha talks about being mindful of things outside as well as inside.

 When you're overcome by lust, think about the things that other people lust for that you find really disgusting.
 So what's better about your lust?